 2 A.3c Provide a systematic process for standardizing identification, use and reporting of service learning to align with the broad goals of general education.

 Assigned reviewer – Dr. Michael Chan, Dr. Virginia Tudela, Barbara Leon Guerrero, Simone Bollinger, Norma Guerrero

+Comments/feedback by Gary Hartz

-Service learning at the College was initiated through the Hawaii Pacific Islands Campus Compact (HPICC) grant.
-Many courses, such as American Sign Language and Introduction to Philosophy, have the additional element of service learning (SL), which can serve as a stepping stone toward civic engagement and provides skills in developing into effective citizens.
+In 2003, service learning at the College was initiated through the creation of GCC’s Center for Student Engagement, which received initial funding via the Hawaii Pacific Islands Campus Compact (HPICC) grant.
+Many courses, such as American Sign Language and Introduction to Philosophy, have the additional element of service learning (SL), which can serve as a stepping-stone toward civic engagement and providing skills in developing into an effective citizen.
 Some of these courses are identified in the Schedule of Classes as SL.
 Implementation of service learning, however, is dependent on the instructor.
 Different sections of the same course may have different or no service learning requirements.
 In addition, not all courses that use service learning are identified as such in the schedule.
 These courses, along with the other general education requirements, provide a platform to introduce students to ideas pertaining to cultural diversity, civic, political, and social responsibilities and aesthetic appreciation.

-The implementation of the revised and additional general education requirements and the adoption of the ILOS clearly provide a mechanism for departments to more clearly promote what it means to be an ethical human being.
+The implementation of the revised and additional general education requirements and the adoption of the ILOs clearly provide a mechanism for departments to more clearly promote what it means to be an ethical human being.
 Opportunities are identified through the SLO mapping process where courses address the different skills in being an ethical human being and an effective citizen.
 General education requirements only apply to degree programs.
 Thus, departments must evaluate their SLO mapping to ensure that students who are not in degree programs still have opportunities to learn about being an ethical human being and effective citizen.

-In spring 2013, the Learning Outcomes Committee (LOC) formed the General Education Committee working group under LOC.
-According to the Chairperson at that time, it will be the task of the General Education working group to determine whether general education courses introduce, emphasize and/or reinforce institution learning outcomes related to service learning.
+In spring 2013, the Learning Outcomes Committee (LOC) formed the General Education Committee working group housed under LOC.
+According to the Chairperson at the time, it will be the task of the General Education working group to determine whether general education courses introduce, emphasize and/or reinforce all institutional learning outcomes including civic engagement .
 The committee revised the Institutional Learning Outcomes (ILO) Mapping Matrix for General Education to distinguish skills crucial to General Education courses.
 At the end of spring 2012, the revised ILO and a survey were distributed.
 Thirty-three surveys were sent out, and thirty-two surveys were returned.
-Findings were that there were no issues related to meeting the ILO’s for courses which had more than one instructor.
+(Comments/feedback by Dr. Mike) The findings were that more classes emphasize engagement in experiences resulting in the need for and value of civic engagement (13 classes total) than introduce (6) or reinforce (7) it (ILO 5.1).
+10 reported that it was not applicable.
+Further, more courses emphasize the demonstration of an understanding of ethical, civic, scientific and social issues relevant to Guam, Micronesia and the world (14 courses) than introduce (10) or reinforce (6) it (ILO 5.2).
+(Comments/feedback by Simone)

 In fall 2013, the General Education Committee was re-institutionalized as a formal committee under the Faculty Senate.
-As of May 2014, the General Education Committee is currently working on establishing their guidelines and criteria.
-The matrix created was set to focus on the General Education connection to the ILOs.
+As of May 2014, the General Education Committee is currently working on establishing their guidelines and criteria for each category of the General Education program.
+Once this is completed, assessment will begin of current general education courses as well as new courses to be added to the program.

+(Comments/feedback by Simone)